ramrodo/katacoda-scenarios/consul-meshery-adapter/step4.md

 ingess   NodePort   10.97.34.25   <none>        80:31118/TCP   27m
 ```

 The Image Hub application should now be deployed on the HTTP port: `31118`.
-Make your way to the `Consul-ImageHub` Server tab.
+Make your way to the `Consul ImageHub` Server tab.
 For this tutorial, the server is configured to be listening at `http://localhost:31118`

 ![Imagehub on Consul](./assets/image-hub-on-consul-with-wasm-and-meshery.png)